Jayaradha/WorkShop/README.md

-# Apache Spark for processing Big Data
+# Workshop on Building Big Data Pipeline with Apache Spark

 Apache Spark is an open source big data processing framework built around speed, ease of use, and sophisticated analytics

+#What is Big Data?
+ - Large Volume of Data
+    - Structured
+    - UnStructured
+       - Volume
+       - Verity
+       - Velocity

+# Big Data Pipeline

 # Lecture